 Seafood by the Shore

-Along the coasts of Sardinia, fresh seafood reigns supreme.
+Along Sardinia's coasts, fresh seafood reigns supreme.
 From the bustling fish markets of Cagliari to the quiet fishing villages of Alghero, the sea provides a daily bounty.
-Dishes like bottarga—cured fish roe, often shaved over pasta or bread—are cherished for their intense umami flavor.
+Dishes like bottarga, cured fish roe often shaved over pasta or bread, are cherished for their intense umami flavor.

 Sweets with History